shabin5785/react-notes/Notes_2.md

   - hooks brings component state and life cycle fns to functional components.
 Hooks allows to better share code between components and code reuse between them.
 Its better in this case than a class based component.

   - useEffect can take care of both componentDidmount and componentDidupdate

+  - by default useEffect is called everytime a component is loaded or updated.
+We can pass a variable to the useEffect array to monitor, so taht fn is invoked only when the variabel changes.